adoolaeghe/CV/README.md

 ## Interests and Hobbies

-I have a passion for drawing and sketches allowing me to sustain preserve my awareness of surroundings and attention to details.
+I have a passion for drawing and sketches allowing me to sustain an awareness of my surroundings and attention to detail.

 ## Contact